 The sentiment feature is a way for all attendees in the meeting to let you know how they feel at certain points in the meeting.
 Therefore, if someone is talking and you do not want to interrupt to agree or disagree with their point, you can use the emoticons to show them your thoughts.

 Sometimes simply talking about a point just isn’t enough to keep people engaged and you may need some visual support to explain exactly what you mean.
-With PowWowNow’s web meeting tool, both hosts and guests can share and annotate documents and whiteboards as much as they want, ensuring that nobody gets confused and drifts off.
+With PowWowNow’s video call tool, both Hosts and Guests can share and annotate documents and whiteboards as much as they want, ensuring that nobody gets confused and drifts off.
 The annotation tools mean that everyone can get involved and stay engaged.